 Though the competition is fierce, with only so many CIO positions available throughout the country, there is still ample opportunity to work your way up in the technology industry.

-One thing is certain, technology is a booming industry for employment, so you can’t go wrong working hard and rising through the ranks.
+One thing is certain, technology is a booming industry for employment, so you can’t go wrong working hard to rise through the ranks.